Sometimes, a wine speaks to me. A wine like Fathers + Daughters Cellars.

 It’s different than a Methode Traditionelle sparkling wine.

-The lively aromatics evoke fresh apples and tropical citrus which point to the fruit’s cool climate heritage.
+The lively aromatics evoke fresh apples and tropical citrus, pointing to the fruit’s cool climate heritage.

 A pristine and bubbly wine whose rusticity and terroir pay homage to the Anderson Valley and the Ferrington Vineyard.